-l) Sexual Harassment, including R.S.
+1) Prevention of Sexual Harassment, including R.S.
 42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.

 Exception: The entity has policies and procedures that address sexual harassment except for requirements for annual reporting.